Ruby Theater (Chelan, Washington)

 The Ruby Theater is a small movie theater located in Chelan, Washington.
 Built in 1914, it was named after Ruby Potter, the step-daughter of its manager, Frank Potter.
 The original owners were Herbert R. Kingman and Morrison M. Kingman.
 Original seating capacity was 225 on the main level and 125 in the balcony.
 The theater was equipped as a cinema and as a vaudeville house.
 With the exception of 1972-1974, the Ruby has been showing movies for over ninety years, and is one of the oldest movie theaters in Washington.

 History

-Frank Potter moved his operation from the storefront Gem Theater to the Kingman's new Ruby when the Kingman's purpose-built theater opened.
+Frank Potter moved his operation from the storefront Gem Theater to the Kingmans' new Ruby when the Kingmans' purpose-built theater opened.
 Competition initially came from the Auditorium, which burned shortly after the Ruby opened in 1914.
 Potter committed a murder/suicide in 1919, killing his wife and leaving behind 15-year-old Ruby.
 That year the Kingmans sold the theater to a barber named Kelsey from Omak.
 The Kelseys operated the theater themselves until 1937, then leased it to operators through 1972.
 The theater reopened in 1974.